 Data is becoming a popular commodity to businesses of all sizes because it helps them make more informed decisions and better understand their customers.
 And that same logic can be applied to employees.

 We’re starting to see more and more employer brand/HR practitioners around the world use different avenues of data analytics to better understand their culture.
 The way we use data at Link HUmans is to approach it internally and externally.
 This is how we do it:

 1. Collect data internally

-This is your most important step, and naturally, it’s your first.
 Start by carrying out surveys, focus groups and other forms of qualitative research internally that you’ve decided will be important conversation starters.

 Speak to employees of all kinds of levels and roles to gain an understanding of what your ideal type of candidate is.
-And you get this information by researching your people and building enough data to make informed decisions about your hiring needs and what your target talent might be.
+And you get this information by conducting researching on your people and building enough data to make informed decisions about your hiring needs and what your target talent might be.